RidwanAz/Darey.io_Devops_Project/Web Stack Implementation (LEMP Stack)/LEMP.md

 #### Step 1: Launch an Ubuntu Instance on AWS Console and SSH Into From Your Terminal

-We were able to launch an ubuntu instance in the previous project, refer to [AMP_Stack_Implementation]
+We were able to launch an ubuntu instance in the previous project, refer to [LAMP_Stack_Implementation]() for a guide to launch an instance
 ## Step 2: Installating Nginx
 update package lists and apt repositories